pdqcom/QA-SDET-Test/README.md

 In your private github repo, submit those bug reports to your repo in the GitHub issues.

-### 2. Update/Create Playwright tests
+### 2. Performance Playwright tests
-We've created a list of tests and some of the skills we would like to see in the todo.spec.ts file.
-Please use TypeScript and keep a focus on Page Object Model layout while creating these tests.
+We've created a list of tests in the todo.spec.ts file.
+Please use TypeScript and keep a focus on Page Object Model layout while creating these tests as if there will be more tests then we are having you make now.
 You may create any files/folders that you like for organization.

-We also want to see an example of your API testing so we added 3 tests in the todo.spec.ts file using the SWAPI API.
-More info is in the comments of the todo.spec.ts folder of documentation and what tests we want to see.

-Make sure you have run the setup instructions for Playwright from the "Set up TODO MVC" section of this ReadMe.
+### 3. Test cases
+Using the product requirements write a couple of test cases

+### 4. Bonus (not required) Performance test in a different tool
+If you are familiar with a different performance testing tool you are welcome to repeat the work in that tool i.e. k6/lighthouse etc.

+### 5. Bonus (not rquired) PowerShell scripting
+Create a PowerShell function in PowerShell7 that does the following
+1. Starts the app for you
+2. Runs the playwright tests
+3. Reads the results.json
+4. Throws an error if the tests don't meet the criteria

 # TodoMVC: React